svgdotjs/svg.js/README.md

 __`returns`: `element`__

-This will create an new, unlinked copy.
-If you want to make a linked clone have a look at the [use](#elements/use) element.
+This will create a new, unlinked copy.
+For making a linked clone, see the [use](#use) element.

 ### remove()
-Pretty straightforward:
+Removes the calling element from the svg document:

 ```javascript
 rect.remove()